anupam215769/Movie-Recommender-System-ML/README.md

 pip install streamlit
 ```

-1. Download all the files and put them in a same folder

-2. Open app.py using any python compiler

-3. Run the app.py
+1. Clone the repo

+2. Open terminal in the same directory as project folder

-4. Then type `streamlit run app.py` in the terminal
+3. Then type `streamlit run app.py` in the terminal

-5. This project will open in your web browser (as shown in the screenshot above)
+4. This project will open in your web browser (as shown in the screenshot above)

 ## How To Run (In Jupyter Notebook)